mbarker84/css-irl/src/pages/building-an-interactive-timetable.md

 I did, however use Grid for the main layout and activities list, which is perfectly fine.

-<aside>If you’d like to learn more about Subgrid, [Rachel Andrew](https://rachelandrew.co.uk) has written and spoken a lot about it.
-Get started with [this article](https://www.smashingmagazine.com/2018/07/css-grid-2/).</aside>
+<aside>If you’d like to learn more about Subgrid, <a href="https://rachelandrew.co.uk">Rachel Andrew</a> has written and spoken a lot about it. <a href="https://www.smashingmagazine.com/2018/07/css-grid-2">This article</a> is a good place to start.</aside>

 ## Structuring the table markup